-Demystifying the online gambling laws in Nova Scotia, Canada.
+Demystifying the Online Gambling Laws in Nova Scotia, Canada in 2022

 Nova Scotia is the second smallest of Canada’s provinces; one of three maritime provinces, and one of four that make up the Atlantic Canada region.
 But like the rest of the nation, an abundance of its adult citizens enjoy gambling entertainment over the internet.
 Whether it’s legal to partake in such activities – that’s another matter altogether.

 It’s perfectly legal to gamble online in Nova Scotia, so long as you meet or exceed the required age limit of 19.
-Being one of the Atlantic provinces, residents have access to ALC.ca, an internet gaming websites run by the Atlantic Lottery Corp.
+Being one of the Atlantic provinces, residents have access to ALC.ca, an internet gaming website run by the Atlantic Lottery Corp.
 But the opportunities on that website don’t quite match up with what the iGaming industry’s ‘rest of world’ has to offer.

 Online Gambling Laws in Nova Scotia